amanialmutairi/Bright-Side-New/README.md

 ##### As a patient
 - [ ] I can Login/SignUp.
-- [ ] I should be able to view my appointments details (physician, date, time, room number & bill).
+- [ ] I should be able to view my appointments details (physician, date, time, service & bill).
 - [ ] I should be able to change my appointments.
 - [ ] I should be able to send delete request for appointments.
 - [ ] I should be able to change password, email, first & last name in my account profile.